 - Curology with 4% Azelaic Acid + 0.05% Tretinoin + 4% Niacinamide (pm) – Remember my original Curology prescription?
 This is that, but on steroids.
 I use this at the end of my routine, right before my night cream/sleeping pack, because otherwise my face will flake.

 - Meishoku Detclear Bright & Peel Fruits Peeling Jelly (am/pm) – I love peeling jellies because they’re gentler than scrubs, but they achieve the same results – baby smooth skin.
-I prefer the Cure Natural Aqua Gel, though this one does smell delicious.
-Occasionally I’ll swap my morning cleanser for this instead.
+It smell delicious, and occasionally I’ll swap my morning cleanser for this instead.

 My skincare routine would feel empty if I didn’t incorporate at least one type of mask in there.
 From left to right we have:

 - Sheet masks (pm) – Sheet masking definitely blew up in the past few years, but I’ve been preaching about how amazing they were since 2011, and I’ve been using them since…2003?
 Anyways, I use these about every other day, either after my serums or before, depending on the consistency of the mask essence vs. the serums.
 For very heavy masks, I may skip serums altogether.